 Not all expenditure on your project may be eligible for grant funding.
 The Program Delegate (who is a general manager within the department with responsibility for administering the program) makes the final decision on what is eligible expenditure and may give additional guidance on eligible expenditure if required.

 To be eligible, expenditure must:

-- be a direct cost of the project - be incurred by you for required project audit activities.
+- be incurred by you or your partners within the agreement period - be a direct cost of the project or be incurred for project audit activities; and - meet the eligible expenditure guidelines.